For service in the Atlanta, Georgia area contact or call us:

 Our water damage experts have had years of experience solving storm water drainage problems.
 Each situation is different.
 No two sites are the same.
 We look for the most economical solutions that will solve the problem.

 Often, yards are poorly graded and direct water toward the home.
 Good drainage requires that the yard be graded to direct water away from the foundation of the home.
-This is known as positive drainage.
+This type of grading is known as positive drainage.
 The ground should slope away from the foundation of the house in all directions.
 Proper grading solves most common drainage problems.

 Unfortunately, many builders do not follow the recommendations of the local building codes.
 Building codes require a minimum drop of 6 inches in the first 10 feet from the foundation of the house.
 Our water damage experts have inspected hundreds of homes and few have the required slope away from the house foundation.